 In a way, all the above challenges are what contribute to the anxiety, depression and self-esteem issues that plague many women with Turner Syndrome and I have worked long and hard to come to a place of acceptance for the way God made me.
 I’ll admit that some days are easier than others and I still have many moments of struggle but I am so thankful that I have my faith to guide me and ground me, giving me a sense of purpose and identity in Christ.

 I’m a big believer that knowledge brings understanding which is why I choose to share my story.
 I know many of you have your own stories of overcoming obstacles and I encourage you to share them.
 Being human isn’t easy but thankfully we don’t have to do it alone.
-If there is one thing I have learned so far in my short life, its this: you are stronger, more courageous, and more loved than you think.
+If there is one thing I have learned so far in my short life, it is this: you are stronger, more courageous, and more loved than you think.
 May we all keep this is mind as we continue the journey.